allydunham/aa_subtypes/docs/hclust_pca_no_sig_dynamic_cos.md

 Summary:

+* A0 - Nonselective outliers
-* A1 - Nothing larger than alanine, buried
+* A1 - Selects against large residues, buried
+* A2 - Generally conserved, most strongly against aspartate
-* A2 - Selection against strong charge (and proline), buried
+* A3 - Selection against polar residues and proline, somewhat buried
-* A3 - Weak selection against aromatic and (iso)leucine - large hydrophobic AAs?
+* A4 - Weak selection against aromatic and (iso)leucine - large hydrophobic AAs?
 More surface accessible
-* A4 - Anything but proline
+* A5 - Anything but proline, with non proline substitutions being mildly positive on average
-* A5 - Highly conserved, generally buried
-* A6 - Appears to improve with mutation, very surface accessible
-* A7 - Strong selection against tyrosine, weak selection against arginine, histidine, lysine, cysteine & glutamate.
+* A6 - Strongly selects against proline and isoleucine, weaker selection against valine, arginine and lysine.
-* A8 - Not methionine, otherwise weak selection against glycine & phenylalanine.

 ### A1